frankframework/frankframework/README.md

 See it in action: https://frank2example.frankframework.org

 ## Rebranding
 The Ibis Adapter Framework has been renamed to "Frank!Framework".
 The migration is a work in progress, which is why you may encounter some old(er) names throughout our source code.
-Don't worry, everything will remail fully backwards compatible!
+Don't worry, everything will remain fully backwards compatible!

 ## Releases
 All our releases can be found on Maven central.
 Individual builds can be found on our Nexus repository [here](https://nexus.frankframework.org).